Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes: Simulation Studies

-Table 1 also summarizes the error rates (i.e., $\frac{1}{n}\sum_{i=1}^n I(a_i^{opt}\neq \hat a_i)$) of the estimated optimal treatment regimes for treatment decision making and value functions.
-The average value function and the error rates was computed over a testing set of size 10,000 (i.e., a dataset generating according to the process described above in all respects except that treatment was allocated according to the estimated rule).
-Both the error rate and the value of pdWOLS and Q-learning with LASSO are very close; pdWOLS outperforms other methods in Scenario 2, while Q-learning with LASSO has the best performance in Scenarios 3 and 4.
-The performance of the refitted versions of pdWOLS and Q-learning are similar; the performances of PAL were uniformly worse than other two methods performed without refitting across all scenarios, however refitted PAL substantially improved the performance of PAL.
+Table 1 also summarizes the error rates (i.e., $\frac{1}{n}\sum_{i=1}^n I(a_i^{opt}\neq \widehat a_i)$) of the estimated optimal treatment regimes for treatment decision making and value functions.
+The average value function and the error rates were computed over a testing set of size 10,000 (i.e., a dataset generated according to the process described above in all respects except that treatment was allocated according to the estimated rule).
+Both the error rate and the value of pdWOLS and Q-learning with LASSO were very close; pdWOLS outperformed other methods in Scenario 2, while Q-learning with LASSO had the best performance in Scenarios 3 and 4.
+The performance of the refitted versions of pdWOLS and Q-learning were similar; the performance of PAL was uniformly worse than the other methods performed without refitting, however refitting PAL substantially improved its performance.